Sdantevie/thefront/README.md

 ### ViewResource

-This Components enables the Viewing of Students/Resources with the help of its Child Components, StudentView and ResourceView.
+This Components enables the Viewing, Deleting and Link for Editing of Students/Resources with the help of its Child Components which Include...

-In this Component, Deleting of Students is enabled.
+### StudentView

+This Component shows the Student Info, it provides deleting capabilities and Link to Editing the student.

+### Resource View

+This Component shows the Resource info, it provides link to editing the resource.
+No deleting of resource as it was not explicitly specified in the assesment.

+Surge is used to output of the production Build in the public folder to http://myalcsrc.surge.sh